Ramnikbharath/P.I.E/Graph Generation Results/testing_results.md

 - Color
 - Spectral_Class
 - Type
+**UPDATE: This does not seem to be a problem with the results that come from the ML algorithm.**

 I may likely tinker around with this some more:
 - [ ] Add the remaining graphs (I personally think that getting ~18 combinations and four other graphs is good, but I can do better for sure)